Water quality issues

 These concerns triggered a water quality improvement project, the Lake Whatcom TMDL.
 The goal is to determine how much pollution the lake can process and still achieve acceptable levels of oxygen.

-We worked with Bellingham and Whatcom County to develop a TMDL for fecal coliform and phosphorus to improve the levels of dissolved oxygen in Lake Whatcom.
-Once the TMDL report was finalized we submitted it to the Environmental Protection Agency (EPA) in November 2014.
-EPA approved the TMDL in April 2016.
-Bellingham and Whatcom County sent a copy of a budget and timeline to implement the TMDL in 50 years, and a written enforcement process.
-Citizens can now confirm how codes are being enforced.
+The U.S. Environmental Protection Agency (EPA) approved the TMDL in 2016.
+The City of Bellingham and Whatcom county have a budget and timeline to implement the TMDL in 50 years, and a written enforcement process that allows residents to confirm how codes are being enforced.

 Status of the project